Samriddhi-98/Workation_Price_Pred/README.md

 Dataset
 The dataset consists of over 18,000+ rows and multiple columns.

 File Structure
-data: Contains the training and test datasets.
-notebooks: Contains notebooks with the exploratory data analysis (EDA), feature engineering, and model building process.
+Notebooks: Contains notebooks with the exploratory data analysis (EDA), feature engineering, and model building process.